 The following definitions apply to terms used in this part:

+Academic engagement: Active participation by a student in an instructional activity related to the student’s course of study that—

+(1) Is defined by the institution in accordance with any applicable requirements of its State or accrediting agency;

+(2) Includes, but is not limited to—

+(i) Attending a synchronous class, lecture, or recitation, physically or online, where there is an opportunity for direct interaction between the instructor and students;

+(ii) Submitting an academic assignment;

+(iii) Taking an exam;

+(iv) Participating in an interactive tutorial, webinar, or other interactive computer-assisted instruction;

+(v) Participating in a study group, group project, or online discussion that is assigned by the institution; or

+(vi) Interacting with an instructor or a member of an instructional team about academic matters.

+(3) Does not include—

+(i) Living in institutional housing;

+(ii) Participating in the institution’s meal plan;

+(iii) Logging into an online class or tutorial without active participation; or

+(iv) Participating in academic counseling or advisement.

 Accredited: The status of public recognition that a nationally recognized accrediting agency grants to an institution or educational program that meets the agency's established requirements.

+Additional location: A campus that is geographically apart and at which the institution offers at least 50 percent of a program and may qualify as a branch campus.

 Award year: The period of time from July 1 of one year through June 30 of the following year.

-Branch Campus: A location of an institution that is geographically apart and independent of the main campus of the institution.
+Branch Campus: An additional location of an institution that is geographically apart and independent of the main campus of the institution.
 The Secretary considers a location of an institution to be independent of the main campus if the location—

 (1) Is permanent in nature;